benweier/Themr/readme.md

 * Default binding: <kbd>Ctrl+Shift+F10</kbd> (Windows/Linux) <kbd>Cmd+Shift+F10</kbd> (OSX)

-### Other

-**Themr: Toggle Theme Settings** displays a list of settings supported by your current theme to preview changes in real time
+**Themr: Toggle Theme Settings** displays a list of toggleable settings supported by your current theme.

+### Other Notes
+When changing between themes, Sublime Text may need be restarted to fully clear the old theme settings and apply the new theme settings.
+Switching themes within the same family (e.g. Soda Light <-> Soda Dark) usually doesn't cause any issues.